Updated November 2018

 - Rachel Cassar recycles pre-loved garments by taking them apart, and re-using the materials to create new garments.

 You could also head to your local op shop and pick up some vintage.
 Or, you could be selective about the ingredients in your threads.
-Choosing natural fibres like linen and organic cotton will make less of an environmental impact.
+Choosing natural fibres like linen will make less of an environmental impact.

 Foregoing presents means that instead of receiving a bunch of things you’ll never use, you can opt to have your loved ones donate to your favourite charity instead.
-You can even make your own GoFundraise page so you can see how much was raised for your milestone.
+If your employer is on Good2Give’s Workplace Giving Platform, you can even make your own Fundraising at Work page, so you can see how much was raised for your milestone.

 If you are having a wedding dinner, or hosting a high tea for your birthday, why not print out some little thank you cards with the link where people can donate?
 Or spread the word and print out a flyer letting your guests know who or what their money will help.